 - Vitamin D and B-12 deficiencies

 - “Silent” kidney damage, which may lead to end-stage renal disease (ESRD) and death

-If you or a loved one experienced severe PPI side effects like kidney damage, you may have an eligible claim.
-To see within minutes if you may qualify for a cash settlement, complete your free PPI claim evaluation online today.
+If you or a loved one develop cancer after taking tainted Zantac, you may qualify for a cash settlement.
 Once you’ve submitted your information, an experienced mass tort lawyer will call to discuss your case and potential compensation options.